 Key takeaways

-When you’re stressed, your brain shifts into survival mode.
+When you're stressed, your brain shifts into survival mode.
 The prefrontal cortex (the part responsible for long-term planning, impulse control, and rational decision-making) gets less blood flow and less priority.
 Meanwhile, the limbic system (the reactive, emotional, reward-seeking part) takes over.
+A review on stress and substance use disorders found that disruptions in the adaptive stress response are directly linked to inflexible coping, increased craving, and higher relapse risk.

 - Impulse control drops.
 The part of your brain that says "I know this isn't a good idea" gets quieter.

 - Emotional regulation weakens.
 Feelings that you could normally manage (frustration, sadness, anxiety) become overwhelming.
+If anxiety is the main feeling, read Does porn cause anxiety?.

 - Decision fatigue accelerates.
 Every decision costs more cognitive energy, and you burn through your daily supply faster.